Networking config Version 1¶

 Configuration types¶

-portion, users include a list of configuration
+Within the network config portion, users include a list of configuration

 types.
-The current list of support type
+The current list of support type values are as follows:

 Physical, Bond, Bridge and VLAN types may also include IP configuration under

-the key subnets
+the key subnets.

 Physical¶

-type configuration represents a “physical” network device,
+The physical type configuration represents a “physical” network device,

 typically Ethernet-based.
 At least one of these entries is required for

 external network connectivity.
-Type physical
+Type physical requires only one key:

-device may contain some or all of the following
+name.
+A physical device may contain some or all of the following

 keys:

-name: <desired device name>
+name: <desired device name>¶

 A device’s name must be less than 15 characters.
 Names exceeding the maximum will be truncated.
 This is a limitation of the Linux kernel network-device structure.

-mac_address: <MAC Address>
+mac_address: <MAC Address>¶

 The MAC Address is a device unique identifier that most Ethernet-based network devices possess.
 Specifying a MAC Address is optional.
 Letters must be lowercase.